 I have a confession to make.
-On my very first visit to Kowloon Walled City Park, I thought it was nothing more than a man-made garden.
+Many years ago, on my very first visit to Kowloon Walled City Park, I thought it was nothing more than a man-made garden.
 However beautiful it may be, it felt fake and commercial.
 Compared to the streets across, where old buildings and memories of the old Kai Tak Airport remain, Kowloon Walled City Park did not seem to be a place that was worth spending time on.

-It was not a well-planned trip as I had no idea what to expect and hence did not know what to look out for.
+Admittedly, I did not plan for the trip.
+I had no idea what to expect and hence I did not know what to look out for.
 As ignorant as I could be, I knew absolutely nothing about the history on Kowloon Walled City, apart from the fact that it used to be a Chinese Fort, following British’s occupation of Hong Kong Island.

 I took a walk around the park and saw a few historical remnants, which include the foundation of the former wall, foundations of the South and East gates, a drainage ditch and old cannons.
-I wondered briefly in my head if containing all these in a park was actually the Government’s best way to tell the story of Kowloon Walled City.
+I wondered briefly in my head if this was the Government’s best way to tell the story of Kowloon Walled City.

 The flood of questions left me perplexed.
 I went home hurriedly and did my research online.
 Plenty of articles, images and videos later, I leaned back on my chair and took a deep breath.
 I was in total disbelief.

 The Kowloon Walled City used to be a Chinese fort which later became an enclave when Britain leased New Territories.
-The politically sensitive area was not governed by China nor Britain.
+That said, neither China nor Britain governed the politically sensitive area.
 As such, squatters grew, especially when Chinese refugees crossed the border and settled in Hong Kong.
 It did not take long before the walled city became one of the darkest place on earth.

 By year 1987, 33,000 people live within its 6.5-acre (0.03 km2; 0.01 sq mi) borders.
 Some houses (if you can call them that) are only 4 squared metres.
 The crazily dense area meant that it was difficult for sunlight to reach most of the residents.
 There were also a lack of water supply and proper sewage system.
 Crimes were more than common, with nothing less than presence of triads, hardcore gamblers, prostitutes, drug dealers and unlicensed doctors.